Facebuster: Inverted swinging facebuster

 This version of a facebuster sees the wrestler place an opponent in an inverted facelock while holding the facelock, twisting them into the facebuster and landing with their legs spread apart, driving the opponent's face into the mat.
 Velvet Sky used a variation of this move.
 She begins with her opponent in an inverted facelock, then grabs one of the opponents arms and pulls, rotating the opponent so that the front of the body faces the mat and is in between her legs, finally driving down to the mat and ending in a facebuster.

 Kneeling facebuster

 The wrestler grabs the opponent by the head or hair and jumps in the air, landing in a kneeling position and driving the opponent's face into the mat.
 A slight variation of the kneeling facebuster sees a wrestler fall into the kneeling position while having the opponent's head between their legs and pushing the opponent down with their hands.
 Dustin Rhodes used the move in his Black Reign persona called the Blackout.
+Cameron used it in her WWE career.
 Ivory used this as her finisher interchangeably with the sit out version, calling them both Poison Ivory.